Karlntsib/PLIX_ride-interprit/applications/dex-lottery/README.md

 Smart asset script prevents player from placing an order with price more than 1 wavelet and amount more than 1.
 Winning chance is determined with Matcher exchange TX proof bytes, that should prevent "gaming" lottery.
 Probability of winning is about 121/256.
-The Lottery is played with Waves pair and "tickets" can be sold at any other pair.
+The Lottery is played with Plix pair and "tickets" can be sold at any other pair.

 ### Setting up

 1. Issue smart asset with script (decimals = 0)
 2. Set Data TX with boolean `isOpen` at `false`
-3. Place buy order for 1 wavelet at `Asset/WAVES` pair
+3. Place buy order for 1 wavelet at `Asset/Plix` pair
-4. Place buy order for winning price at `Asset/WAVES` pair
+4. Place buy order for winning price at `Asset/Plix` pair
 5. Place sell orders at any other pair
 6. Set account script
 7. Set Data TX with boolean `isOpen` at `true`